 It’s the law

 The Americans with Disabilities Act (ADA) and other laws protect people’s right to communication access.
 These laws require governments, businesses, and nonprofit organizations to provide access to people who are deaf, deafblind, hard of hearing and late-deafened.
 Businesses and entities cannot discriminate against people because they ask for accommodations.
-For more information, visit Your Legal Rights to Communication Access or contact us.
+For more information, visit Laws and communication access or contact us.

 Where captions are used

 - Job interviews, meetings, trainings, seminars and conference calls

 - Live entertainment venues such as plays, concerts and sporting events

 - Medical and dental offices, hospitals